Mexican lager beer and micheladas.

 • Lowenbrau 5.2 %

-Germans don’t put anything in their beers but in the Americas we do.
-In Mexico they make an awesome drink called a Michelada.
-Now the Dude of Food is making them here.
+Germans don’t put anything in their beers and have a law dating back to 1516 called Reinheitsgebot.
+In Mexico they make an awesome drink called a Michelada which is like a bloody Mary except with beer instead of vodka.
+Now the Dude of Food enjoys making micheladas.

 2 great michelada mixes.
 Both on Instagram

-Next Sunday while waking up and letting the sun shine in try making some of these delicious day starters while planning what to BBQ.
+Next Sunday try making some of these delicious day starters while planning what to BBQ.

-If you love fish then you will certainly love adding these mixes to your favorite ceviches.
+If you love fish then you will certainly love adding these mixes into your favorite ceviches.
 I add the spicier, LA Pinche Mezcla, to mine and it is the best!
 Guaranteed satisfaction.
 It’ll make you wanna say Odele!

 The Dude of Food makes Obatzda just like a Munich beer garden, kind of.

-obatzda 11The 1st Obatzda the Dude of Food ever made in his westside kitchen was fairly decent.
-It wasn’t just like Munich Obatzda but I have to say it sure helped ease the longing I have to be back in Munich with my friends at one of its many beautiful beer gartens.
+The 1st Obatzda the Dude of Food ever made in his Westside kitchen was fairly decent.
+It wasn’t just like Munich Obatzda but I have to say it sure helped ease the longing I have to be back in Munich with my friends at one of its many beautiful beer gardens.
 The Obatzda made by the Dude of Food wasn’t exactly the right color and was lumpier.
 It also wasn’t mixed as well as the Obatzda you find in Munchen and probably had something to do with the Gruyere cheese I used.

 What mine did do for my spirit though, was remind me of all my Bavarian friends und the gut times we’ve spent together eating obatzda, stecklefisch, pizza, chicken, goulasch, knudel, donors or pretzels while drinking Augustiner Brau Helles beer and enjoying nature.

 The Obatzda the Dude of Food made was pretty darned good and my mind happily filled in the blanks.
-I love brotziet und look forward to having more my next time back in Minga, Bavaria.
-Prost.
+I love brotziet und look forward to having more on my next visit back in Minga, Bavaria.
+Danke schon und prost.